Foxtrot Lessons Toronto

 So you want to prance and sway with Foxtrot Lessons Toronto?

 Well to inform you of how we work, I must first tell you that we do not work by Semesters.
 What we do is create a program that is designed to fit your needs to a schedule that works for you.
-It will be a program mixed with private lessons, group lessons, and practice parties.
+It will be a program mixed with private lessons and group lessons.
 To explain each, the privates are where the dance instructor works on the details like your footwork, your lead/follow skills and technique.
 Then there are the groups!
-They are there for you to learn dance steps and the practice parties are there for you to put into practice what you learned in the privates and the groups.
+They are there for you to learn dance steps.
 Below you can watch the video of a student dancing foxtrot at one of the dance competitions that we have attended.
 However, if you want to see more videos then click Access Ballroom YouTube Channel

 The Foxtrot originated from the actor Harry Fox in the summer of 1914.
 Harry’s birth name was Arthur Carringford, however, in 1882, he took on the stage name “Fox” after his grandfather.

 The Fox-trot originated in the Jardin de Danse on the roof of the New York Theater.
 This was part of Harry’s act, He was doing a sort of trotting steps to the music, and people therein referred to his dance as “Fox’s Trot.”

 The elite of the elite in the dancing community was soon trying to capture this new and different style of movement.
 But the seal was truly set when a very talented American by the name of G.K.
 Anderson came over to London.
 Together with his partner, Josephine Bradley, they won many competitions and set the standard for the foxtrot’s style.

 The Foxtrot was one of the most significant additions to the ballroom dances.
 The combination of slow and quick steps allow for more flexibility and gives more variety and intricacies in its steps.